InjectiveLabs/docs/source/includes/_derivatives.md

   if res.code == 32:
       await self.client.get_account(self.address.to_acc_bech32())
 ```
 * To refresh the cached account sequence, updated account data can be fetched using the client.
-For example, using the Python client:
+See example on right, using the Python client:
 * To refresh the cached subaccount nonce, the [`OrderHashManager`](https://github.com/InjectiveLabs/sdk-python/blob/master/pyinjective/orderhash.py#L47) can be reinitialized since the subaccount nonce is fetched from the chain during init.